Derek-Fox/dfox-minigrep/README.md

 # (derek fox's) minigrep

 `minigrep` is a simple command-line tool written in Rust for searching text within files, similar to the classic `grep` utility.
 This version expands on the implementation showcased [here](https://doc.rust-lang.org/book/ch12-00-an-io-project.html), in the 'Rust Book'.
-It supports colored output, line numbers, case-insensitive search, and can read from files or standard input.
+It supports colored output, line numbers, case-insensitive search, counting matches, quiet-mode, and can recurse through directory trees.

 ## Features